 3. PAVEL BURE, Team USSR, 39 points

 The Russian Rocket was the most prolific goal-scorer to ever take part in the WJC tournament.
 With 27 goals, Bure holds the all-time record for the most goals scored by a player in the tournament’s history.
 He won a gold medal in 1989 and followed that up with two silver medals in ’90 and ’91.
 He played on one of the most offensively skilled lines in WJC history which consisted of Sergei Fedorov and Mogilny.
-In his last WJC run, he led the tournament in goal-scoring when he registered 12 goals.
+In his last WJC run, he led the tournament in goal-scoring with 12 goals.

 2. ROBERT REICHEL, Team Czechoslovakia, 40 points